developer-zebra/developer-zebra-site/src/devicecentral/2-0/guide/about/index.md

 ## Overview

-Device Central provides a centralized way for an organization to track Bluetooth peripherals and their connection status, to pair and unpair peripherals, and to view detailed peripheral information.
+Device Central is as cloud-based device management tool for tracking Zebra mobile computers and peripherals.
+It provides a centralized way for an organization to track Bluetooth peripherals and their connection status, to pair and unpair Bluetooth peripherals, and to view detailed peripheral information.
 If supported by the peripheral, additional capabilities may exist such as paging the peripheral or updating the firmware.
-Device Central is a utility that is available by default on Zebra mobile computers.
+The Device Central client is pre-installed on all supported Zebra devices.

 Device Central features: